DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 **Submit Button)**

 Our submit is different for edit and new.
 In the edit case we can use the standard `SubmitForm` to persist the changes.
 We just add a confirmation message for the user.
 For new we have run our flow and store returned value for later processing in a local variable.
 The user is also informed with an additional message.
-Enter the following formula in the property `OnSelected` that is doing all that (For <> you have to use the names you defined):
+Enter the following formula in the property `OnSelected` that is doing all that:
 ```
 If(locImpMode = "New",
    UpdateContext(
-	{locParaUserName: <WizardStepImpHdrMainViewImportUserNameDropDown>.Selected.CST_USERNAME,
+	{locParaUserName: WizardStepImpHdrMainViewImportUserNameDropDown.Selected.CST_USERNAME,
-	 locParaYear: <WizardStepImpHdrMainViewImportYearTextBox>.Text,
+	 locParaYear: WizardStepImpHdrMainViewImportYearTextBox.Text,
-	 locParaDesc: <WizardStepImpHdrMainViewImportDescTextBox>.Value});
+	 locParaDesc: WizardStepImpHdrMainViewImportDescTextBox.Value});
    UpdateContext(
 	 {locNewImpCode: TestFlowInp.Run(locParaUserName, locParaYear, locParaDesc).returnedval });
    Notify("Import " & locNewImpCode & " has been created."),